tanc7/CustomTools/README.md

 Arms-Commander has been pulled.
 Instead, this repo serves as the public repository of custom tools I made to make the exam and labs less ardous.

+Arms-Commander will be re-released with these tools.
+To better pave the path to newcoming students of the Penetration Testing with Kali Linux Course

 # Added MassGoBuster